Step #3: Build Relationships with Elected Officials

 - At the Meeting, Ask How You Can Partner with Them.
 Instead of seeing government officials as enemies, we should see them as partners in building a better city, state or nation.
 Ask them about the big problems in their district and how you and your church can get involved in solving them.

 - Make It a Habit to Stay in Contact with and Visit Your Elected Officials.
 Public service, like leading a church, can be difficult and quite lonely.
 Officials have remarked to us how rare it is to receive thoughtful correspondence and visits from their constituents.
 Practice the ministry of presence with your elected officials.

 On to Step #4

-If you have reimagined your in Step #1, identified and overcome your obstacles in Step #2 and mastered an active apologetic in Step #3 you are prepared to begin solving your community’s biggest problems (Step #4).
-On to Step #4.
+If you have reimagined your role (Step #1), mastered public apologetics and the law (Step #2) and built relationships with elected officials (Step #3) you are prepared to begin solving your community’s biggest problems (Step #4).
+On to Step #4!

 How can we help you?

 We equip Christians in the following ways:

 Here are our latest blog posts and podcast episodes:

 Among the political charters penned through the ages, few if any are as venerated or as important as the American Declaration of Independence.
 With 1458 words, 13 colonies threw off the shackles of the old world and laid the groundwork for a new experiment in ordered...read more